-The pressure on current parking at Lockerbie Station due to its popularity as a point of departure and arrival to and from the Central belt of Scotland continues to be an issue which SWestrans is assisting in addressing.
-The planned development of a further 21 spaces through re-configuration of the existing car park at the Station continued during the year and SWestrans was approached by a private landowner regarding a new proposal to create significant parking availability adjacent to the railway station, which might provide a viable alternative.
-Positive discussions have continued with the landowner, Network Rail and officers on opportunities to progress this proposal.
+The pressure on parking at Lockerbie Station continues to be an issue which SWestrans is assisting to address.
+The planned development of a further 21 spaces through re-configuration of the existing car park at the station continued during the year and SWestrans should be in a position to proceed to build early in 2017/18.
+SWestrans was approached by three private landowners regarding further proposals to create parking availability close to the railway station.
+The valuation of these three areas of land was concluded and each of the landowners informed of the outcome of this independent land valuation.
+An offer has been made and the outcome of this possible land acquisition is awaited.